PacktPublishing/Quantum-Machine-Learning/Example 2 - Quantum Machine Learning - Unsupervised Learning Using QAOA.md

 ***
 #### Thank you to these original authors for making the template Jupyter notebook available to the machine learning community.
-Peter Wittek and team from the Quantum Machine Learning edx inaugural course.
+Peter Wittek and team from the Quantum Machine Learning edX inaugural course.
 This course will be offered again soon.
 Check out https://www.edx.org/.

 #### References and additional details:
 https://gitlab.com/qosf/qml-mooc/blob/master/qiskit_version/10_Discrete_Optimization_and_Unsupervised_Learning.ipynb